February 11, 2017

 Muncie, Indiana – I’ve spent the past two months assisting the federal government with administering assessments in schools across Indiana.
 This has given me an opportunity to speak with administrators in both rural and urban schools.
 They are all very much aware of local, state and federal programs for educational institutions.
 Educating our youth is a long-term program, but the politicians overseeing our educational system strictly operate in short-term election cycles.
 It’s very hard for schools to implement a plan to educate our kids when the target is moving every other year.
 They need stability and support to achieve their goals.
 They’re getting neither.

 These wealthy oligarchs have controlled our state government for years.
-Betsy DeVos has left a trail of struggling public schools behind her in Michigan with her advocacy for charters and “school choice” vouchers.
-Her billions of dollars donated to school reform have done nothing for reforming education other than to eliminate a public school system whose teachers enjoy union benefits.
+Betsy DeVos has used her millions to eliminate a public school system whose teachers enjoy union benefits and primarily support the democratic party.
 In case you haven’t noticed, the right side of the political spectrum has been on an anti-union movement since the early 1980’s – as mentioned before, it’s called Neoliberalism.
 Unions now represent less than 12% of our workforce.

 Henry Giroux has incredible insight into education “reforms” under neoliberalism.
 He wrote this over 5 years ago: